Skip to main content

 • “Tended to be very grindy and take a long time to build up the town.”

 • “Now I'll simply say beyond that, that the combat is not the strongest element of this game.
 As I said earlier, limited skills are available, and getting new gear is difficult since it costs so much per item.
 This means you'll play your characters mostly one way with very little in terms of effective variations.
-You'll also do the same side missions over and over for the sake of grinding those few precious resources, at least early on, but I expect this to continue later as well.”
+You'll also do the same side missions over and over for the sake of grinding those few precious resources early on, at least; however, I expect this to continue later as well.”

 • stability

-• “It's fun, but buggy is the short answer, which is, in my opinion, as expected for a game that came from mobile devices and got onto Steam.”
+• “It's fun, but buggy is the short answer, which is, in my opinion, expected for a game that came from mobile devices and made its way to Steam.”

-• “Clicking on targets can be quite difficult and buggy due to the pseudo-height.”
+• “Clicking on targets can be quite difficult and buggy due to the pseudo-height mechanics.”

 Skip Game Offers